Hiroki11x/critical_batchsize_muon/README.md

-# Analysis of Muon's Convergence and Critical Batch Size
+# Convergence Bounds and Critical Batch Size of Muon

-This repository contains the source code for the experiments and analysis presented in the paper "Analysis of Muon's Convergence and Critical Batch Size".
+This repository contains the source code for the experiments and analysis presented in the paper "Convergence Bounds and Critical Batch Size of Muon".

 ## Abstract